Skip to content

 Things to Do:

-• Roam around the Beach and soak in its beauty, one of the most important landmarks in New Zealand.
+• Roam around the beach and soak in its beauty, which is one of the most important landmarks in New Zealand.

-• Visit the historical park Yarram Memorial Park which comes with plenty of activities off the tourist trail, and it would be perfect for a stop after a long walk.
+• Visit the historical park Yarram Memorial Park, which has plenty of activities off the tourist trail and would be perfect for a stop after a long walk.

-• Have a meal at one of the posh restaurants overlooking the ocean; we recommend sampling Indian food there.
-Mouth-watering!
+• Have a meal at one of the posh restaurants overlooking the ocean.
+We recommend sampling Indian food—it’s mouth-watering!

 Leave everything behind and let's chill out on the 90-Mile Beach